Is Yoga Good for Pectus Excavatum?

-Trust the process and always take deep breaths.
+Make sure you trust the process and take deep breaths.

-Doing pectus excavatum yoga will change your entire philosophy on life.
+Doing yoga will change your entire philosophy on life.

 Yoga Helps You Stretch The funnel chest Muscles

-Unlike workouts that work only on power, yoga helps the body become very flexible.
+Unlike the workouts that focus only on power, yoga helps the body get very flexible.

 Some yoga exercises (called asanas) look a little strange, and you may think you need to be a human pretzel to do them.

 Not so.
-Everything you need to do is just to relax.
+Everything you need to do is just relax.

-In pectus excavatum yoga, you need to ease into the stretches without pushing yourself.
+In yoga, you need to ease into the stretches without pushing yourself.